AdobeDocs/advertising.es-ES/help/creative/creative-libraries/creative-attach-detach-bundles.md

 <!-- Edit all, including the metadata and title, plus the links within TOC and bundle-manage.md, once this feature is available.  -->

 Puede adjuntar elementos creativos de visualización estándar a paquetes de visualización estándar, elementos creativos de vídeo estándar a paquetes de vídeo estándar y elementos creativos de visualización dinámica a paquetes de visualización dinámica para poder agregarlos a [experiencias de publicidad](/help/creative/experiences/experience-about.md).
-Cada paquete solo puede incluir una de cada combinación \[creative size + language\].
+Cada paquete solo puede incluir una de cada combinación \[creative size or duration + language\].

 <!--
 You can also detach a creative from a bundle to remove the association between the two, so that the creative is no longer used for experiences that target the bundle.
 Detaching a creative from the bundle doesn't delete the creative from the Creatives tab in your creative library.